CS5008Fall2025/homework-speed-comparison-zembug/README.md

 Github Account name: zembug

-Link to Assignment on Github: ([copy and paste the link to your assignment repo here](https://github.com/CS5008Fall2025/homework-speed-comparison-zembug))
+Link to Assignment on Github: ([https://github.com/CS5008Fall2025/homework-speed-comparison-zembug](https://github.com/CS5008Fall2025/homework-speed-comparison-zembug))

 How many hours did it take you to complete this assignment (estimate)?